 If that applies to you, you may have chipped away more at your card debt as your budget has had more room for credit card bills.

 This, however, may soon change.

-“The student loan forbearance period is currently set to expire on May 1, 2022,” says Hanneh Bareham, Bankrate’s expert in student loans.
+“The student loan forbearance period is currently set to expire no later than 60 days after June 30, 2023,” says Hanneh Bareham, Bankrate’s expert in student loans.
 “Borrowers that have taken advantage of the federal relief period will need to take a look at their monthly federal student loan payments and interest rates in comparison to their other debts.
-While borrowers should prioritize high-interest debt, like credit card debt, it’s also crucial that they make at least the minimum payments on all of their lower-interest debts as well—including their student loans.”
+While borrowers should prioritize high-interest debt, like credit card debt, it’s also crucial that they make at least the minimum payments on all of their lower-interest debts as well — including their student loans.”